PaulCrosTech/cros-paul-Medilabo/README.md

 _Note: data are persisted between restarts, you can re-run the script to re-create the data._

 Create an ```.env``` file in **ms-note** folder
-_Note: use the same credentials as in the MongoDB database._
+_Note: use the same credentials as for the MongoDB database._
 ```properties
 # MS-Note : MongoDB
 MONGODB_USER=